Kappa Publishing Group

 Kappa Publishing Group, Inc. is a Blue Bell, Pennsylvania-based publishing company concentrating on adult puzzle books and magazines as well as children's magazines and maps.
 It is a private company founded in 1955 with $11.5 million in annual sales.

 History

 In January 2012, Kappa announced that they had acquired Modern Publishing.

 Subsidiaries

 It has a number of subsidiary companies, such as London Publishing or GAMES Publications.
-It original owner, H.L.
+Its original owner, H.L.
 Herbert ("Larry") founded his puzzle business, Official Publications in Manhattan with titles including Teen Word-Finds, Superb Word-Finds, Variety Word-Finds and countless crossword puzzle, crosspatch and fill-it-in titles.
 Sons Anthony Herbert (Editorial Director) and Paul Herbert (Sales) helped the business grow to the success it became.
 Edward Tobias was the Editor.
 Prior to Mr. Herbert, Sr.'s passing in the 1980s, he sold the business to Nick Karabots, who owned the printer where the titles were being printed.
 The business was then moved to Ft.
 Washington, PA.
 Top word-find contributors in the early 80's included Rich Latta and Frank J. D'Agostino.